stroupo/cpp-toolchain/README.md

 Upgrading a Linux distribution can be done manually.
 Choosing a specific Linux distribution is a matter of taste.
 But we recommend one of the following.
-- Ubuntu
-- Arch
+- Ubuntu/Debian-based (Ubuntu, Debian, Mint)
-- Pop!_OS
+- Arch-based (Arch, Manjaro)

 ## Shell
 **Recommendation:**
 Use a modern and efficient shell, like `fish`, `elvish`, `ion`, `xonsh`, or try to adhere to the standard with `bash` or `zsh`.